wasp-lang/wasp/web/docs/guides/crud.md

 ### Adding CRUD to the `Task` entity ✨

-We add the following to our Wasp file to enable automatic CRUD for `Task`:
+Let's add the following `crud` declaration to our `main.wasp` file:

 ```wasp title="main.wasp"
 // ...